heyjianjing/linear_algebra/README.md

 * Analytical equation is unstable
 * Comparison of methods based on QR factorization and back substitution (Householder, Givens, MGS)
 * Solving least squares with Cholesky/LDLT/LU can perform very poorly with ill-conditioned matrices
-* Just use Householder for dense matrices, and potentially Givens for sparse matrices

 `nla_11`
 * Solve linear system of equations with Cholesky factorization